 Women Also Know Stuff is a database for finding women experts in political science.

-Foreign Policy Interrupted includes women representing various areas in foreign policy.
+Interruptrr Expert Lists includes women representing various areas of foreign policy.

-Sociologists for Trans Justice has a Directory of Experts on trans, non-binary, and intersex research.
+Sociologists for Trans Justice has a Directory of Experts happy to speak with the media on topics related to trans, non-binary, and intersex research.